Frequently Asked Questions

 HOW DOES A PLC CONTROLLER WORK?

-programmable logic controller, or PLC controller, is an essential tool in automation and manufacturing.
+A programmable logic controller, or PLC controller, is an essential tool in automation and manufacturing.
 It uses a program to automate various processes and tasks, often replacing the need for manual labour.

 Programmable logic controllers are input and output devices, meaning each component receives inputs and regulates outputs.
 This takes place with various programming languages via a central processing unit (CPU).